Don't understand a dental or insurance term you come across on our website? Our handy glossary will help you learn everything you need to know.

 The federal agency responsible for administering Medicare, Medicaid and other programs.
 It is part of the U.S. Department of Health and Human Services.

 claim/claim form/treatment form

 An itemized statement usually submitted electronically by a dentist requesting payment for services from Delta Dental.
-Sometimes, an enrollee visiting a non-Delta Dental dentist may need to submit a claim.
+Sometimes, a member visiting a non-Delta Dental dentist may need to submit a claim.
 A claim form is also used to request a pre-treatment estimate.

 A dental plan that requires patients to get their care from a dentist in that plan’s network.
 A dental HMO is an example of a closed panel plan.

-A type of coverage where the enrollee pays a percentage of the cost for a procedure.
-For example, if the plan’s allowed amount for an office visit is $100 and the coinsurance is 20% (based on a benefit level of 80%), then the enrollee pays 20% of $100, or $20.
+A type of coverage where the member pays a percentage of the cost for a procedure.
+For example, if the plan’s allowed amount for an office visit is $100 and the coinsurance is 20% (based on a benefit level of 80%), then the member pays 20% of $100, or $20.

 COBRA (Consolidated Omnibus Budget Reconciliation Act)